glidej/micromodal-react/README.md

   - [useRef](https://reactjs.org/docs/hooks-reference.html#useref)

 ### Assignment
 Update the `boilerplate` branch so when the "Open the modal" button is clicked, the micromodal is opened.
 Use the tools available to you in React to abstract away the glue code necessary to make this work entirely in the `<Modal>` component; use props to communicate from the application down to your component and vice versa like any other components.
 Developers using our component shouldn't need to take unusual steps to make use of `<Modal>` other parts of our application.
+If you get stuck, the `main` branch has a working solution you can pull inspiration from.

 In this assignment you'll practice:
 - Designing an abstraction between two programming paradigms